 A puppy mill is a commercial dog breeding operation that values profit and maximum production over the health and welfare of the animals.
-Most of the estimated 10,000 licensed and unlicensed puppy mills in the U.S. are concentrated in the Midwest.
-In fact, approximately 2 million puppies are born each year in licensed and unlicensed puppy mills combined.
+Most of the estimated 10,000 licensed and unlicensed puppy mills in the U.S., are concentrated in the Midwest.
+In fact, an estimated two million puppies are born each year in licensed and unlicensed puppy mills combined.

 So why do we continue to manufacture dogs in mills when at the same time, so many dogs are being destroyed every day because they can’t find homes?
 The answer, of course, is profit.
 And those who typically make the largest profit are the retailers who buy puppies for sale at a low cost and then resell them after a high markup.